Healthy Granola Recipe

 - Line the pan with parchment paper so the maple syrup sticks to the oats and not the pan.

-- Halfway during baking, after stirring the granola, gently press down with the back of a spatula.
+- Halfway through baking, after stirring the granola, gently press down with the back of a spatula.
 Return the granola to the oven to finish baking.

 - Bake only until the granola is lightly golden on top.
 It will continue to crisp as it cools.